 In February 1996 Dave sold Rubber Stamps R Us to Vickie Ricks, who moved the business a third time, to 122 West Main Street on the Square.
 She later sold the business to Marcus Fedler, who renamed the business Custom Impressions and added clothing imprinting.

 Custom Impressions, Inc. was created in 2004 to more accurately reflect the products we make.
 We started out as Rubber Stamps R Us in 1985 in Iowa City, Iowa.
 The business was moved and added "Plus" at the end to cover trophies, awards, engraved signs and badges.
 In 2006 at the request of many clients, we started cutting vinyl for exterior signage, vehicle graphics, and window decals.
-We've expanded this area to include lighted signs, formed plastic signs, business signage, etc. You name it we've done it.
+We've expanded this area to include lighted signs, formed plastic signs, business signage, full color digital printed decals, wraps, signs, etc. You name it we've done it.
 In 2007 Peregrine Productions Ltd was purchased and Screen Printing was added to our list of services.
 In 2009 we delved into embroidery with our first single head machine.
 In 2012 CT Creative Stitchery was acquired to expand our buy local territory to SE Iowa.
 Custom Impressions, Inc. now has 2 manual and 1 automatic press.
 No job is too large or too small.
-We have 2 six head embroidery machines along with 3 single heads.
+We have 2 six head embroidery machines along with 2 single heads.
 We have a full service awards and corporate recognition department with cutting edge laser technology.
 We also print on paper for business cards, forms, letterhead, envelopes and post cards.
 We have the state of the art digital press.
 We perform wide format paper printing and laminate up to 25" wide.